gui11aume/neuronal_activity/README.md

    ```
 ## Development Setup

-This project uses [ruff](https://github.com/astral-sh/ruff) for linting, [pytest](https://docs.pytest.org/) for testing, [pre-commit hook](https://pre-commit.com/) to enforce code discipline and [DVC](https://dvc.org/) to manage data and models.
+This project uses [ruff](https://github.com/astral-sh/ruff) for linting, [pytest](https://docs.pytest.org/) for testing, [pre-commit hook](https://pre-commit.com/) and [virtualenv](https://virtualenv.pypa.io/) to enforce code discipline and [DVC](https://dvc.org/) to manage data and models.
 To install the dependencies for development and the pre-commit hooks, run:

 Install the git hook scripts:
    ```bash